usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 - Establish an authenticated protected channel to the verifier using approved cryptography.
 The key used SHALL be stored in suitably secure storage available to the authenticator application (e.g., keychain storage, trusted platform module, secure element).

-- Authenticate to a public mobile telephone network using a SIM card or equivalent that uniquely identifies the device.
+- Authenticate to a public mobile telephone network using a SIM card, or equivalent, that uniquely identifies the device.
 This method SHALL only be used if a secret is being sent from the verifier to the out-of-band device via the telephone network (SMS or voice).

-If a secret is sent by the verifier to the out-of-band device, the device SHOULD NOT display the authentication secret on a device while it is locked by the owner (i.e., requires an entry of a PIN, passcode, or biometric).
+If a secret is sent by the verifier to the out-of-band device, the device SHOULD NOT display the authentication secret on the device while it is locked by the owner (i.e., requires an entry of a PIN, passcode, or biometric).
 However, authenticators SHOULD indicate the receipt of an authentication secret on a locked device.

 If the out-of-band authenticator sends an approval message over the secondary communication channel (rather than by the claimant transferring a received secret to the primary communication channel), it SHALL do one of the following:

-* The authenticator SHALL accept transfer of the secret from the primary channel which it SHALL send to the verifier over the secondary channel to associate the approval with the authentication transaction.
-The claimant MAY perform the transfer manually or use a technology such as a barcode or QR code to effect the transfer.
+* The authenticator SHALL accept transfer of the secret from the primary channel, which it SHALL send to the verifier over the secondary channel to associate the approval with the authentication transaction.
+The claimant MAY perform the transfer manually, or use a technology such as a barcode or QR code to effect the transfer.

 * The authenticator SHALL present a secret received via the secondary channel from the verifier and prompt the claimant to verify the consistency of that secret with the primary channel, prior to accepting a yes/no response from the claimant.
 It SHALL then send that response to the verifier.